What else can you do with your math or science major?

 If you’ve ever wanted to try teaching, but were afraid to try something different, VolsTeach is a great way to gain experience!

 VolsTeach is a program targeted for undergraduate math, science, or engineering majors who are interested in expanding their professional skills and exploring a career in secondary teaching.
-Without any additional credit hours, students can graduate in four years with a degree in math, science, or engineering, as well as obtain licensure as highly qualified teachers in their respective content areas.
+Students can graduate in four years with a degree in math, science, or engineering, as well as obtain licensure as highly qualified teachers in their respective content areas.
 The program emphasizes early and ongoing field-based experiences.

 VolsTeach graduates are also able to pursue professional options or graduate degrees in either the content major or teaching major.